 Local Expert Guides

 Our guides have lived and worked in Southeast Queensland for years.
-They know the back roads, the history, the wildlife patterns.
+They know the back roads, the history, the wildlife patterns — and how to read the weather.

 CBD Pickup Included

-We collect from hotels and major points across Brisbane's CBD, South Brisbane and New Farm β no taxi to a depot.
+We collect from hotels and major points across Brisbane's CBD, South Brisbane, New Farm and Fortitude Valley.
+No taxi to a distant depot.

 Lunch Always Included

 A proper farm or village lunch is built into every full-day tour.
-Not a packed sandwich β a real meal.
+Not a packed sandwich — a real meal at a real restaurant with time to sit down and enjoy it.

 Big Tour: 45 people, 3 minutes per stop

 You pull into the lookout, everyone piles out for a photo, back on the bus.
-Done.
+The schedule doesn't bend.

 Cooee: 12 people, stay as long as you want

 If the group wants to linger at the waterfall or the cellar door, we linger.
-No schedule pressure.
+No schedule pressure, no PA announcement to reboard.

 Big Tour: Microphone, memorised script

-The same 45-second story at every stop, repeated from a laminated card.
+The same 45-second story at every stop, repeated from a laminated card to 45 people who can't all hear it anyway.

 Cooee: Conversation, not commentary